kushguptacse/designPattern/README.md

 > Adaptor uses existing object and provide all the methods used by Client target.
 It always written to confirm to particular interface that client uses.
 On other hand Facade does not need to follow any target interface. it's aim is to provide simple method that simplify complex operations behind the scene.<br/>
 11. Facade are often added over existing legacy code to simplify code usage & reduce coupling of client code to legacy code.

-**Flyweight ->**<br/>
+**flyweight ->**<br/>
 1. Our System uses large number of objects of a particular class and maintaining these instances is performance concern. here flyweight can be used.
-2. Flyweight allows us to share an object in multiple contexts.But instead of sharing entire state of object, which may not be feasible, we divide object state into two parts: 1. intrinsic (state that is shared in every context and will be immutable) and 2. extrinsic (context specific state).We create objects with only intrinsic state and share them in multiple context.
+2.	flyweight allows us to share an object in multiple contexts.But instead of sharing entire state of object, which may not be feasible, we divide object state into two parts: 1. intrinsic (state that is shared in every context and will be immutable) and 2. extrinsic (context specific state).We create objects with only intrinsic state and share them in multiple context.
 3. Client or user of object provides extrinsic state to carry out its functionality.
 4. We use factory pattern along with that so that client can get different fly-weight classes objects.
 5.	`Implementations ->` We start by defining intrinsic and extrinsic state of an object-><br/>